BlueKirbyy/baseball-matchups-stats/README.md

 - MLB Stats API/Gameday supplies schedules, probable pitchers, lineups, pitch type, velocity, coarse coordinates, handedness, and outcomes.
 It is a public web service without an application uptime guarantee.
 - ESPN’s public scoreboard provides best-effort game totals and moneylines, not player props.
-- Prop markets must be imported or entered manually unless a new provider adapter is implemented.
 - The final pitch of a plate appearance is used to group the PA outcome by pitch type.
 This is descriptive attribution, not proof that the pitch caused the outcome.
 - Pitch-cell SLG, ISO, and XBH are descriptive final-pitch outcomes, not hit or total-base prop probabilities.
 - The displayed barrel value is explicitly a conservative proxy, not MLB’s official Barrel metric.
 No xwOBA is fabricated.